practicalli/engineering-playbook/docs/continuous-integration/docker/clojure-multi-stage-dockerfile.md

     CMD ["java", "-jar", "/service/practicalli-service.jar"]
     ```

 > Alternatively, run dumb-jump and java within the `ENTRYPOINT` directive, `ENTRYPOINT ["/usr/bin/dumb-init", "--", "java", "-jar", "/service/practicalli-service.jar"]`.
-This approach cannot be overridden correctly with an additional CMD directive on the command line when using `docker run`.
+This approach cannot be overridden with an additional CMD directive on the command line when using `docker run`.

-## Build and Run with docker
+## Build and Run

 Ensure docker services are running, i.e. start docker desktop.